Households - statistics on disposable income, saving and investment

 The household sector consists of individuals or groups of individuals as consumers, as entrepreneurs (producing market goods, non-financial and financial services) and as producers of goods and non-financial services exclusively for their own final use.
 In general, sole proprietorships and most partnerships that do not have an independent legal status are considered to be part of the household sector, rather than as corporations (financial or non-financial).
 However, there are sometimes practical difficulties in delineating ‘quasi-corporations’ (unincorporated businesses with the characteristics of companies) between corporations on one hand and the household sector on the other; this may influence the scope and comparability of the data presented as well as the internal consistency of the full set of accounts.

-As stated above, data for the household sector in this article are shown including information on non-profit institutions serving households sector.
-The non-profit institutions serving households sector is relatively small and includes, for example, charities, relief and aid organisations, religious groups, consumer associations, sports and recreational clubs, professional societies, trade unions and political parties.
+As stated above, data for the household sector in this article are shown including information on the sector of non-profit institutions serving households.
+The latter is relatively small and includes, for example, charities, relief and aid organisations, religious groups, consumer associations, sports and recreational clubs, professional societies, trade unions and political parties.
 These institutions provide goods or services to households for free or at considerably reduced prices.
 Their main resources are derived from voluntary contributions in cash or in kind from households (in their capacity as consumers), payments made by general government, or property income.

 Gross disposable income is the result of all current transactions before consumption.
 It excludes exceptional resources/uses such as capital transfers, holding gains/losses and the consequences of natural disasters.
 It reflects the net resources, earned during the period, which are available for consumption and/or saving.
 The information presented in this article concerns household disposable income adjusted to take account of social transfers in kind.
-The aggregate therefore consists of: net wages, the gross operating surplus and mixed income, net property income (note that financial intermediation services indirectly measured (FISIM) is a component reallocated from property income to consumption within national accounts), social benefits, social transfers in kind and other transfers, reduced by any taxes paid and pension contributions.
+The aggregate therefore consists of: net wages, the gross operating surplus and mixed income, net property income (note that financial intermediation services indirectly measured (FISIM) is a component reallocated from property income to consumption within national accounts), social benefits, social transfers in kind, and other transfers, reduced by any taxes paid and pension contributions.
 In other words, it is the total amount of resources that a household has left available to spend or save once income taxes and pension contributions have been subtracted.
-Note that the statistics presented for gross disposable income in the United States are not adjusted for changes in net equity of households in pension fund reserves and that this difference is therefore carried over into derived indicators such as the gross household saving rate and gross household investment rate.

 The gross household saving rate is the ratio of gross saving to gross disposable income, the latter adjusted for the change in net equity of households in pension fund reserves to offset their impact on cross-country comparisons.